 - 1. Discuss the evolutionary perspective on life-span development. - How can natural selection and adaptive behavior be defined? - What is evolutionary psychology? - What are some basic ideas about human development proposed by evolutionary psychologists? - How might evolutionary influences have different effects at different points in the life span? - How can evolutionary psychology be evaluated? - 2.
-Describe what genes are and how they influence human development. - What are genes? - How are genes passed on? - What basic principles describe how genes interact? - What are some chromosome and gene-linked abnormalities?
+Describe what genes are and how they influence human development. - What are genes? - How are genes passed on? - What basic principles describe how genes interact? - What are some chromosome and gene-linked abnormalities? - 3.
+Explain some of the ways that heredity and environment interact to produce individual differences in development. - What is behavior genetics? - What are three types of heredity-environment correlations? - What is meant by the concepts of shared and nonshared environmental experiences? - What is the epigenetic view of development? - What conclusions can be reached about heredity-environment interaction? - 4.
+Characterize the course of prenatal development and its hazards.

-- 3. Explain some of the ways that heredity and environment interact to produce individual differences in development. - What is behavior genetics? - What are three types of heredity-environment correlations? - What is meant by the concepts of shared and nonshared environmental experiences? - What is the epigenetic view of development? - What conclusions can be reached about heredity-environment interaction? - 4.
-Characterize the course of prenatal development and its hazards. - What is the course of prenatal development? - How does the brain develop in the prenatal period? - What are some prenatal diagnostic tests? - What are some of the main hazards to prenatal development? - What do prenatal care programs provide? - 5.
-Summarize how birth takes place. - What are the three main stages of birth? - What are some different birth strategies? - What is the transition from fetus to newborn like for the infant? - What are three measures of neonatal health and responsiveness? - What are the outcomes for children if they are born preterm or with a low birth weight? - What is bonding?
-How is it linked to child outcomes?
+- What is the course of prenatal development? - How does the brain develop in the prenatal period? - What are some prenatal diagnostic tests? - What are some of the main hazards to prenatal development? - What do prenatal care programs provide? - 5.
+Summarize how birth takes place and describe the nature of the postpartum period - What are the three main stages of birth? - What are some different birth strategies? - What is the transition from fetus to newborn like? - What are the outcomes for children if they are born preterm or with a low birth weight? - What is bonding? - How is it linked to child outcomes? - What are some characteristics of the postpartum period?